 In April 2018, the Library entered into a lease agreement for credit-debit card processing machines.
 The lease agreement was for a 36-month period commencing in April 2018, ending April 2021, with a minimum monthly charge of \$262.
-The lease automatically renewed in April 2021, 2022, and 2023, and is currently scheduled to end in April 2024.
+The lease has continued annually through 2024.